 We believe that independent learners become successful members of society.

-Topics covered in Reception Summer Term 2018
+Topics covered in Reception Autumn Term 2018

 Here is a short list of some of the mathematics the children will be covering this term.